PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Introduction

 \section{Introduction}

 Software systems continuously evolve to meet the changing needs of users and businesses.
-This evolution is primarily realized through patches that aim to fix bugs, improve performance, and introduce new functionality.
+This evolution is primarily realized through patches that aim to fix bugs, introduce new functionality, improve performance, or refactor code.
 Ironically, patches, which are intended to improve the software, can inadvertently introduce bugs and even vulnerabilities, leading to catastrophic consequences.
-For example, a seemingly minor update in CrowdStrike caused a severe regression that disrupted the functionality of approximately 8.5 million devices~\cite{CrowdStrikeOutage2024Wiki}, and a small patch in OpenSSL caused havoc by introducing the HeartBleed security vulnerability~\cite{heartbleed}.
-Therefore, it is crucial to validate the correctness of patches against their intended behavior prior to their integration into the codebase.
+For example, a minor update in CrowdStrike caused a severe regression that disrupted approximately 8.5 million devices~\cite{CrowdStrikeOutage2024Wiki}, and a small patch in OpenSSL caused havoc by introducing the HeartBleed security vulnerability~\cite{heartbleed}.
+Therefore, validating patches against their intended behavior before integration is crucial.

-Patch validation is facing a long-standing challenge: the lack of a precise and executable specification that captures the intended behavior of a patch.
-A standard option for partly specifying the intent of a patch is through regression tests, which are designed to ensure that previously correct behavior remains unaffected.
-However, maintaining high-quality regression tests is a labor-intensive and expertise-demanding task, and regression tests are often incomplete in practice~\cite{icse2026-ChaCo}.
-Moreover, as regression tests are not targeting the specific changes introduced by individual patches, they often do not check whether intended behavioral changes are actually realized by the patches.
-This ``specification gap'' allows buggy patches that satisfy existing regression testing, yet introduce unintended behaviors or preserve behavior that the developer actually intends to change.
+Patch validation faces a long-standing challenge: the lack of a precise, machine-checkable specification of intended patch behavior.
+Regression tests are a common partial substitute, but they are costly to maintain and often incomplete in practice~\cite{covrig,covrig2,icse2026-ChaCo}.
+Because they are largely not designed for individual patches, they may miss whether intended behavioral changes are actually realized.
+This ``specification gap'' lets buggy patches pass existing tests while introducing unintended behavior or preserving behavior meant to change.

-An alternative to formally specifying the intended behaviors of patches is natural language (NL) documentation written by developers, e.g., commit messages and descriptions of pull requests (PRs).
-Unfortunately, these NL artifacts are informal, ambiguous, and non-executable, leaving them unsuitable for automated validation of patch correctness.
-Consequently, manual code review~\cite{Bacchelli2013ExpectationsOA, McIntosh2015AnES} is commonly employed to assess whether a patch aligns with its documented intent.
-Code review, however, is both time-consuming and error-prone, and its effectiveness depends heavily on reviewers' expertise, workload, and contextual understanding.
-These limitations can result in overlooked inconsistencies and the eventual integration of incorrect patches~\cite{Khoshnoud2022WhichBA}.